Decomposition-Coordination Method for Finite Horizon Bandit Problems: Algorithmic aspects of \

-To go beyond the limitations of the curse of dimensionality, we rely on the use of the decentralized control policy obtained by arm decomposition as described in~\S\ref{Dynamic_programming_and_arm_decomposition}.
-We call this algorithm \DeCo\ (decomposition-coordination algorithm).
-By contrast to the (brute force) dynamic programming solution (\Bf), in the decomposed formulation we have to solve Bellman equations for each arm, and thus we use Dynamic programming with a state of dimension~$2$, no matter the number of arms.
-The \DeCo\ algorithm is made of an offline computation and of an online computation phases as follows.
-The offline phase is summarized in Figure~\ref{decompo-algo}: it consists in the minimization of a dual function~$\varphi$, where each evaluation of~$\varphi$ relies on solving $|\JOB|$~independent Bellman equations.
-The minimization step can be performed by gradient descent.
+The \DeCo\ algorithm is made of an offline computation phase (described in~\S\ref{Offline_phase_of_the_DeCo_algorithm}) and of an online computation phase (described in~\S\ref{Online_phase_of_the_DeCo_algorithm}) phases as follows.
+The offline phase is summarized in Figure~\ref{decompo-algo}: it consists in the minimization of a dual function~$\varphi$, where each evaluation of~$\varphi$ relies on solving $\cardinal{\JOB}$~independent Bellman equations.
+The minimization in~\eqref{eq:upper_bound_bellman3} can be performed by gradient descent.
+Then, the online phase consists in using the upper bound function~\eqref{eq:upper_bound_bellman3} as a proxy for the Bellman value, while ensuring that only one arm is pulled at each step.
+In~\S\ref{Computational_complexity}, we discuss the computation cost of \DeCo\ .